nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Why?”

 “Because you nevah know when they might bust in on you and staht a rough-house.
-Them’s all right, them womens ... in their own parlors.”
+Them’s all right, them womens<span class="three-dots"></span>in their own parlors.”

 “I guess you ought to know.
 I don’t,” said Ray.
 “Say, why don’t you move out of this dump up to the Forties?
 There’s a room in the same house I